USS LABOON DDG 58

 February 2, The guided-missile destroyer arrived in Cartagena, Spain, for a scheduled port visit.

-February 16, USS Laboon returned to homeport after a six-month underway period.
+February 16, USS Laboon returned to homeport after a six-month deployment.

 August 25, DDG 58 departed Norfolk for several days at sea to avoid the approaching Cat.
 3 Hurricane Irene.